allthroughthenight/allthroughthenight.github.io/_drafts/2023-01-02-what-i-enjoyed-this-year.md

 ---
 layout: post
-title: "What I Enjoyed This Year"
+title: "What I Enjoyed This Year - 2022"
 ---

 Looking back at my media consumption over the past few years I saw a few issues: